ccrma/chuck-website/chugl/index.md

 Run the .pkg file, which will install the ChuGL chugin in the appropriate location

 ### Windows

 Download the `ChuGL.chug` binary from the installation links above and move it to `C:\Users\<usename>\Documents\ChucK\chugins\`

+### Linux

+We are working on it!
+Let us know if you get it working (or would like to help us to get it working)!

 ## Running